 10. Testing Laboratories

 Finally, testing laboratories can face Medicare fraud investigations on a variety of fronts.
 From allegations involving illegal kickbacks and referral fees to improper coding of testing services and supplies, testing laboratories and their personnel will often face numerous allegations with the potential for severe and long-term consequences.

-Regardless of the nature of your health care business or practice, if you are being targeted in a Medicare fraud investigation, you need to execute a strategic defense.
-This starts with hiring experienced defense counsel – specifically, an experienced health care law fraud defense attorney.
-Dr. Nick Oberheiden is a seasoned in the area of Medicare fraud defense, and he represents clients nationwide in high-stakes federal investigations.
+Regardless of the nature of your healthcare business or practice, if you are being targeted in a Medicare fraud investigation, you need to execute a strategic defense.
+This starts with hiring experienced defense counsel, specifically, an experienced healthcare law fraud defense attorney.

-Have you been contacted by federal agents with CMS, DEA, DOJ, OIG or another health care or law enforcement agency?
+Have you been contacted by federal agents with CMS, DEA, DOJ, OIG or another healthcare or law enforcement agency?
 Are you concerned that you could be exposed in a Medicare fraud investigation?
 If so, we encourage you to contact us immediately for a free and confidential consultation.
-To speak with Dr. Oberheiden about your defense strategy, call (888) 356-4634 or request an appointment online now.
+To speak with a team member about your defense strategy, call (888) 356-4634 or request an appointment online now.

 Peer-rated with the highest level of professional excellence, former federal prosecutor Lynette Byrd focuses her practice on white collar criminal defense, Civil Investigative Demands (CIDs), whistleblower cases, government investigations, healthcare litigation, as well as CMS and insurance audits.